 :: It's because of her that I dropped everything and pirouetted across the United States in a two-door car with nothing but my music and my gumption.

-:: It’s because of her that I found my strength again after The Mexican.
+:: It's because of her that I found my strength again after the Kmart parking lot.

 :: It's because of her that, the following year, I showed up to live in a never-before-seen apartment in Barcelona to live with people I'd never-before-met or talked to—and ended up rekindling a romance with a Spaniard I once met in London, many years earlier.